pjakiela/ECON523/exercises/E5-TWFE.md

 the TWFE estimator of the treatment effect by hand (in some sense).

-If you have done this correctly, you will see that our original two-way fixed effects coefficient, the coefficient from our regression of `gross_enroll` on `tresid`, and the mean of our new variable `twfecoef` are all identical (though the associated standard errors are different).
+If you have done this correctly, you will see that our original two-way fixed effects coefficient, the coefficient from our regression of `primary` on `treatment_resid`, and the mean of our new variable `twfecoef` are all identical (though the associated standard errors are different).
 Thus, we've shown that the two-way fixed effects coefficient is a weighted sum of the values of the outcome variable (like any coefficient from a univariate OLS regression).